upperstream/packer-templates/openbsd/openbsd-7.5/README.md

     vagrant box add OpenBSD-7.5-arm64-minimal-v7.5.20240405-parallels.box --name OpenBSD-7.5-arm64-minimal-v7.5.20240405 --provider parallels

-Parallels build is tested with only arm64 guest on Apple Silicon Mac host.
+Parallels build intends to create arm64 box on Apple Silicon Mac host.

 ## Default settings

-These default settings below are done by the file `Vagrantfile.OpenBSD-7.5` which will be included in the box.
+These default settings below are done by the file `Vagrantfile.OpenBSD-7.5+` which will be included in the box.
 Users can override this setting by users' own `Vagrantfile`s.

 ### Synced Folder